DeeKinga/automationSelenium/README.md

 **Testing objectives**</br>
 ___
-These project was thought as a way to:
+This project was thought as a way to:
-+check if the login function can be automated in a testing process, +check if you can login in with the correct credentials, +check what happens if you log in using incorrect credentials, +to check certain static details(button, titles, text etc).
+-check if the login function can be automated in a testing process,</br>
+-check if you can login in with the correct credentials,</br>
+-check what happens if you log in using incorrect credentials,</br>
+-to check certain static details(button, titles, text etc).</br>